Fredrick Arthur Willius: Retirement and legacy

+A lifelong smoker, Willius suffered from emphysema for much of his later life, but he died from bladder cancer on October 19, 1972.
+In 2012, a group of Mayo Fellows and residents established the Willius Society: A History of Medicine Organization for Mayo Clinic Residents and Fellows, in honor of Dr. Willius and his "appreciation of medical history and the great physicians of ages past, as well as for his dedication to those who would come after him."

+Family and personal life

+Willius's father Gustav and uncle Ferdinand were German immigrants who settled in St. Paul and established themselves in banking and finance.
+The Willius name (/ˈwɪliəs/; [ˈvɪlɪʊs]) is a Latinized form of Wille, and the family, which is originally native to Kassel, has borne it since at least the 18th century.
+Through his father's family, Willius was a third cousin of the scientist Albert Wigand, the general Adolf von Deines, and the physician Georg Ledderhose.
+In addition to his banking career, Fredrick's uncle Ferdinand was also appointed Prussian Consul in Saint Paul in 1867.
+Emma Klausmeyer's father was Wilhelm Klausmeyer, himself an immigrant from Bavaria, who was a choir director, a pianist, and a member of the faculty of the Cincinnati Conservatory of Music.
+Fredrick's maternal uncle Alfred Klausmeyer was the founder of the Anchor Buggy Company, an early American manufacturer of automobiles.

-On September 26, 1917, Willius married Stella Mae (née Popple, March 14, 1891 – June 22, 1986), the daughter of Herbert Eugene Popple (January 1858 - October 15, 1935) and Jennie Johnson (née Johanne Kristoffersdatter, November 14, 1856 – May 27, 1952).
+On September 26, 1917, Willius married Stella Mae (née Popple, March 14, 1891 – June 22, 1986).
+Stella was the daughter of Herbert Eugene Popple (January 1858 – October 15, 1935) and Jennie Johnson (née Johanne Kristoffersdatter, November 14, 1856 – May 27, 1952).
 Stella was born and raised on her parents' farm in Stewartville, Minnesota, and moved to Rochester in 1916.
-Stella's elder sister Corena had married Dr. William Plummer, the brother of Willius' mentor Henry Plummer in 1911, and this connection helped Stella find work at the Mayo clinic, as a technician in the pathology laboratory.
+Stella's elder sister Corena had married Dr. William Plummer, the brother of Willius' mentor Henry Plummer in 1911.
+This familial connection helped Stella find work at the Mayo clinic, as a technician in the pathology laboratory.
 It was while working at Mayo that the young couple became acquainted, and they were married shortly after.
 Their marriage produced three daughters.